 Here’s how to maintain healthy, curly hair when colouring.
 Professional tips and advice, and the products I’ve used to maintain healthy hair, with minimum damage to my curl pattern.
 As well as what to ask for in the salon, and how to prevent colour-fading.

 I actually did the whole process two days in a row.
 Because I loved the results after the first go, but then I wanted more!
 I really put my hair through it, but the results are a testament to how healthy my hair was.
 And that all the tips, advice, products and techniques I promote and discuss on this blog, really do work!

-Start with healthy hair
+Start with Healthy Hair

 I’ve been focused on achieving healthy hair for years now.
 Growing out previous balayage, and numerous other colour disasters, to having a full head of virgin hair again.
-Embracing both my naturally dark brown colour, free from greys, and my curls.
-I’ve followed all my own advice, the essentials are probably best summed up in this post on the Golden Triangle of Healthy Hair.
+Embracing both my naturally dark brown colour and my curls.
+I’ve followed my Curl Maven Method, which focuses on the health of the hair – and it shows!

 You won’t realise how much damage it’s preventing, until you don’t use it, or stop using it.
 If you want to maintain healthy hair whilst lightening the colour, then Olaplex is a must!
 Olaplex is a bond-building treatment that repairs the damage to the bonds and structure of the hair during colouring, highlighting, chemical processing and excessive heat styling.

 Olaplex is not a deep conditioning treatment!